-5When discussing the Arabs living in territories controlled by Israel, this article refers to them as Israeli Arabs before 1967 and as Palestinian Arabs subsequently.
+&lt;sup>5 When discussing the Arabs living in territories controlled by Israel, the article refers to them as Israeli Arabs before 1967 and as Palestinian Arabs subsequently.
 Relevant scholarship has shown that these were the dominant national identities among them before and after 1967.
 See I. Peleg and D. Waxman, Israel's Palestinians: The conflict within (Cambridge, 2011), 2-3 (note 4) and 26-29.

-6S.L.
-Marchand, German Orientalism in the Age of Empire: Religion, race, and scholarship (Cambridge, 2009).
-For the broader context, see E.W.
-Said, Orientalism (London, 1978).
+&lt;sup>6 S. L. Marchand, German Orientalism in the Age of Empire: Religion, race, and scholarship (Cambridge, 2009).
+For the broader context, see E. W. Said, Orientalism (London, 1978).

-This article nuances prior research that has considered West German youth mobility to Israel and that has largely concentrated on contact between young West Germans and Israeli Jews.7 Such work has revealed moments of friction as well as benevolent elements of their interactions, including visions of atonement among West German participants.
-However, existing studies have tended to neglect the interaction (or lack thereof) between young West Germans and Arabs in Israel.8 In terms of ideology and religion, the article covers a spectrum of youth organisations.
-This approach builds on work that acknowledges the diversity of youth-based activism in the 1960s, which in turn complements important research on the New Left and its transnational links.9
+&lt;sup>7 S. Heil, Young Ambassadors: Youth exchange and the special relationship between Germany and the state of Israel (Baden Baden, 2011); C. Wienand, 'From atonement to peace?
+Aktion Sühnezeichen, German-Israeli Relations and the role of youth in reconciliation discourse and practice', in B. Schwelling (ed.), Reconciliation, interactions, including visions of atonement among West German participants.
+However, existing studies have tended to neglect the interaction (or lack thereof) between young West Germans and Arabs in Israel.
+In terms of ideology and religion, the article covers a spectrum of youth organisations.
+This approach builds on work that acknowledges the diversity of youth-based activism in the 1960s, which in turn complements important research on the New Left and its transnational links.

 In taking an aporetic approach, the article also contributes to the wider literature on internationalism, both in the field of youth and more generally.
-Work by Jessica Reinisch, Madeleine Herren and - with a specific focus on students - Daniel Laqua has recently challenged the dominant image of internationalism in scholarship as a liberal and quintessentially positive endeavour.10 Similarly, in showing how Orientalist, 'race'-related perceptions circumscribed the mobility and, concomitantly, internationalist ties in question, the article echoes the recent work of Richard Jobs and David Pomfret, who argue that transnational youth mobility and activism were not impervious to social and cultural hierarchies.11
+Work by Jessica Reinisch, Madeleine Herren and - with a specific focus on students - Daniel Laqua has recently challenged the dominant image of internationalism in scholarship as a liberal and quintessentially positive endeavour.
+Similarly, in showing how Orientalist, 'race'-related perceptions circumscribed the mobility and, concomitantly, internationalist ties in question, the article echoes the recent work of Richard Jobs and David Pomfret, who argue that transnational youth mobility and activism were not impervious to social and cultural hierarchies.
+11